erietz/ultisnips-vscode/README.md

 # About

-Write all of your snippets in vims Ultisnips format and convert them to json format to use in vscode.
+This script allows you to write all of your snippets in vims Ultisnips format, and convert the whole batch to json format for use in vscode.

 # Installation